Lot grading requirements and approval procedures for residential homeowners

 - The owner has a Lot Grading Certificate prepared by a professional acceptable to the City Manager (for example, Alberta Land Surveyor).

-- The Lot Grading Certificate is then submitted to Drainage Planning and Engineering for approval.
+- The Lot Grading Certificate is then submitted to City of Edmonton Development Services for approval.
 The homeowner must provide information for their preferred method of contact (fax, email or mail) to receive a Lot Grading Inspection Report.

 - The homeowner will receive an Inspection Report indicating that the Final Grade has been Passed (approved) or Failed (deficiencies exist).

-- The homeowner must correct any deficiencies within 60 days and call 311 to notify Drainage Planning and Engineering for re-inspection.
+- The homeowner must correct any deficiencies within 60 days (unless otherwise noted) and call 311 to notify City of Edmonton Development Services for re-inspection (applicable fees apply).
 If resubmission of Lot Grading Certificate is indicated, re-inspection cannot occur until receipt of the new Lot Grading Certificate.